PX4/PX4-user_guide/en/uavcan/README.md

 # UAVCAN

 <img style="float:right; width: 200px ; padding: 10px;" src="../../assets/uavcan/uavcan_logo_transparent.png" alt="UAVCAN Logo" /> [UAVCAN](http://uavcan.org) is an onboard network which allows the autopilot to connect to avionics/peripherals.
-In contrast to hobby-grade devices it uses rugged, differential signalling, supports firmware upgrades over the bus and supports status feedback from peripherals.
+It uses rugged, differential signalling, and supports firmware upgrades over the bus and status feedback from peripherals.

 :::note
 PX4 requires an SD card for UAVCAN node allocation and firmware upgrade.